sathish4fri/2014-theme1/README.md

 Download Plugin

-1.Make sure the folder is "classictheme"
+1.Make sure the folder is "2014-theme"

-2.Make sure there is start.php in mod/classictheme/
+2.Make sure there is start.php in mod/brighttheme/

 3.Enable it.